 The NFSA is organised into two administrative levels, the head office and the regions.
-The head office carries out directorate and governance tasks.
-The regional level consists of five regions, each divided into local departments (with 70 office locations altogether).
+The head office carries out directorate and governance tasks, such as interpreting legislation, developing control plans and surveillance programmes.
+The regional level consists of five regions, each divided into 31 local departments which are located in several places.
 The regional level normally carries out official control activities and makes initial decisions.
 Appeal cases are considered by the head office.

 Picture 1.
 NFSA organisation chart

-The head office issues guidelines for how official control is to be exercised.
+The head office issues guidelines and instructions for how official control is to be exercised.
 These guidelines are communicated through the quality system (QS) and the NFSA's food safety supervision system MATS.
 Interregional expert forums support and promote professional coordination between the regions.
 The NFSA appoints an Animal Protection Committee, which contributes to animal welfare issues.
 The police, Norwegian Customs, the Norwegian Coast Guard and the municipalities are obliged to assist the NFSA on request in connection with official controls.